dewaffle/vibecoding-singularcommits-ftw/README.md

 ## Known gaps from this merge pass

-- **Missing image**: `destinations.ts` references `riyadh.jpg` as Riyadh's hero image, but that file isn't in the original upload — Riyadh's card will show a broken image until someone adds `frontend/public/riyadh.jpg`.
+- **Missing image**: `destinations.ts` references `riyadh.jpg` as Riyadh's hero image, but that file isn't in the original upload — Riyadh's card will show a broken image.
 - **No map view**: the old vanilla-JS prototype had a Leaflet route map; `TimelineItem` in this app's types don't currently carry lat/lon, so there's no map here yet.
-Worth adding later if wanted.
-- **"Regenerate with different constraints" button**: also not ported over — this UI doesn't have an equivalent yet, though `TripSetupScreen` retains its values on `onBack`.
 - **Alternative plan flow**: `AlternativePlanModal` is untouched and still uses whatever mock alternative data ships with each plan; it isn't wired to a real "conditions changed" detection yet.